Bankrupting Sybil Despite Churn: Decentralization

 \section{Decentralization}

-When there is no server, we can run our algorithms using a \defn{committee}: a $O(\log n_0)$ sized subset of IDs with a good majority.
+When there is no centralized server, we can run our algorithms using a \defn{committee}: a $O(\log n_0)$ sized subset of IDs with a good majority.
 This committee takes over the responsibilities of the server, which means the committee runs \goodJest and \ergo in a robust, distributed fashion.
-Below, we discuss the necessary model and algorithmic modifications.
+Below, we discuss the necessary modifications needed to maintain and use such a committee.